 More often you are expected to take care of the health of others.
 Who is going to take care of yours?
 We hope that this personal responsibility falls a little easier with the tips described above.

-If you have any questions or comments please feel free to email at email@example.com.
+If you have any questions or comments about these fitness tips, please feel free to email me at email@example.com.